hrugwedm/World-Electricity-Data-Analysis/README.md

 ### **Tools used** :

 1) Pandas library
-2) NumPy library
+2) JSON library
 3) PowerBI Tool

 ### **Methodology**

-1) **Data Acquisition**: Data is imported from the given location.
+1) **Data Acquisition**: The data was imported from the specified location.
-2) **Data Conversion**: Data is in JSON format, so data is first converted into DataFrame using File Handeling.
+2) **Data Conversion**: Initially in JSON format, the data was converted into a DataFrame.
+It was then melted to improve analysis and understanding, and finally saved in CSV format.
-3) **Data Cleaning**: with the help of pandas library dataFrame is cleaned.
-In these duplicated values and unnecessary columns are removed, null and missing values are also removed or replace.
+3) **Data Cleaning**: Using the Pandas library, the DataFrame was cleaned by removing duplicate values and unnecessary columns, as well as handling null and missing values.
-4) **Data Visualisation**: after cleaning Data is load in PowerBI for making visuals and interractive Dashboard for finding key insights.
+4) **Data Visualization**: After cleaning, the data was loaded into Power BI to create visualizations and an interactive dashboard to uncover key insights.

 ### **Quick Summary**

-**Steps Performed**
+**Here's a snippet of code that demonstrates the process described, followed by an explanation**

 **Load Metadata**:
 The metadata file (Metadata.csv) is loaded into a DataFrame.
 This file contains additional information about countries, including Region and IncomeGroup.